apolkosnik/TG68K.C/README.md

   software in our test corpus touches them.
 PMOVE to those selects hits the illegal-`PMOVE` trap (BUG #446) — change the decode if you need them for other targets.
 - **No 68040/060.** Branch is 030-specific.
-- **MOVEC to TC/TT0/TT1/MMUSR traps.** MC68030 spec lists these as MOVEC-accessible too, but the kernel whitelist is PMOVE-only here.
-  Trivial to add if you need it (the PMMU register port is generic).
+(68040+ exposes its MMU
+  registers via MOVEC; on the 68030 the PMMU registers are PMOVE-only — see the MOVEC notes above — and this branch follows the 030 convention.)
 - **Cache size is fixed at 256 B per cache.** Real silicon has the same 256 B; this is faithful to the part, but you can scale up by changing `CACHE_SIZE` / `LINE_SIZE` constants in